JPSieg/meltR.a.paper/README.md

  4. One can run scripts by opening them in R studio and running them line by line, as long as you don't change the project directory.

- 5. One can also remake figures in a Bash terminal (For example the one you might use inside R studio) from the main directory by running.
+ 5. One can also remake figures in a Bash terminal (For example the one you might use inside Rstudio) from the main directory by running.

  ```{r}
  #Using Figure 3 as an example
  Rscript Figures/Figure_3_check_meltR.A/Meltwin_comparison_script.R
  ```

-Note, paths are relative so scripts that require reading a data file will not work outside of this dirrectory.
+Note, paths are relative so scripts that require reading a data file will not work outside of this directory.